stat4701/2014/_posts/2014-05-05-MayankMisra-MandeepSingh-Project-PhysicianAffinityGraph.md

 - Geography (city and state) view (by HCP and Specialty)
 - Specialties view (by Geo and HCP)

-This effort is a part of the session end proejct submission requierments for [Exploratory Data Analysis](http://malecki.github.io/edav/) and [Machine Learning for Data Science](http://www1.ccls.columbia.edu/~ansaf/4721/index.html) courses in the Data Science program at Columbia University, New York.
+This effort is a part of the session end project submission requierments for [Exploratory Data Analysis](http://malecki.github.io/edav/) and [Machine Learning for Data Science](http://www1.ccls.columbia.edu/~ansaf/4721/index.html) courses in the Data Science program at Columbia University, New York.
 [Rajesh Madala](www.linkedin.com/pub/rajesh-madala/6/283/336), [Mandeep Sigh](www.linkedin.com/pub/mandeep-singh-cfa/2/236/214) and [Mayank Misra](https://www.linkedin.com/in/mayankmisra) worked on this project.

 The scope was adjusted in April to focus on the New York, New Jersey, Connecticut tristate area and the HCPs involved with Oncology as a specialty.